 The complaints and jokes at the expense of Google Analytics 4 aren’t unfounded.
 Business owners and marketers have real concerns about a negative impact on their companies.
 Here are some of the most common concerns that have surfaced:

 - Difficult to Use – There’s always a learning curve with new software, but indications are that it’s steeper than usual with GA4.
 Even experienced and tech-savvy marketers have voiced their frustration.
 There’s a feeling that Google Analytics 4 is geared more toward big corporations and enterprise-level users as opposed to small- and mid-sized businesses with employees who aren’t as plugged into tech.

 - Different User Interface – Similar to the ease-of-use concern is the fact that GA4 collects and displays data differently.
 It will take some time to get used to the new way data is presented.
 Additionally, the way goals are tracked has been updated, so the switch to GA4 may require setting goals all over again.

 - Loss of Historic Data – One of the biggest points of emphasis (and sources of user ire) is that Google Analytics 4 is not compatible with Universal Analytics.
 It’s an entirely new tracking and measurement system.
 This means historic data can’t be transferred into GA4.
 You’re essentially starting from scratch once you begin to use GA4.
-As mentioned earlier in the article, your UA data will only be available for six months after the system is sunset.
+As mentioned earlier in the article, your UA data will only be available for a year after the system is sunset.